VirtualVortex/UtilityBaseAI/README.md

 If I were to improve, I would use Dictionaries instead of factory patterns to permanently store buckets and actions when organizing them, as I believe it would make accessing the information easier, then using factory patterns and an FSM-like structure, when calling actions and buckets.
 In addition, I belive it would make the AI more accessible to designers and make testing faster.

 I would also spend more time experimenting with different ways it makes decisions.
-When using Utility Based AI I would use one of the standard techniques instead of Dual Utility Reasoning, mainly because trying to get everything set up and working was more problematic, then it seemed.
+When using Utility Based AI I would use one of the standard techniques instead of Dual Utility Reasoning, mainly because trying to get everything set up and working, was more problematic then it seemed.
 I would also do this to see if the AI would preform better.

 # Bibliography